 For the sake of our personal influence and our life together in Christian community, we also agree to certain community standards of conduct which are not specifically set forth in the Bible, but which enable the community to operate peaceably and in harmony with these principles and with one another.
-These community standards are set forth in the Student Handbook, the Staff Handbook, and the Faculty Handbook.
+These community standards are set forth in the Student Handbook, and policy manual.